noah-nuebling/mac-mouse-fix-error-logging-improvement-ideas-october-2024/README.md

   - I used `log config` to check the `log` logLevels:
     `sudo log config --status --subsystem com.nuebling.mac-mouse-fix`

-Then we can upload the debug build (e.g. to MegaUpload) and send the user an email containing instructions on how to gather diagnostics using the debug build.
+Then we can upload the debug build (e.g. to MegaUpload) and send the user an email containing a download link and instructions on how to gather diagnostics.
 Here's an [example email](message:<A184CC1B-1128-4F49-BBB4-A4939504E2FE@gmail.com>):

 ```
 Hello <redacted>,